Interested-Deving-1896/Geographic-Use-Restriction-Addendum/README.md

 We believe that software distributed by the open-source community should be free of government data-collection obligations.
 We do not support such laws and we want to ensure our projects remain tools for freedom, not instruments of state tracking.

+## Important distinction
+Under the definition of "open source" as outlined in https://opensource.org/osd, adding this addendum to your project stops your project from being opensourced, as this addendum explicitly discriminates users from a certain area, violating rule 5.
+However, for other areas not within the **Restricted Jurisdiction**, rules as outlined from your base licence applies.
+For example, using this addendum on top of MIT license stops it from being MIT, and stops your project from being in a state of opensource, but the licence as outlined by the MIT licence applies to users/entities outside of the **Restricted Jurisdiction**

+Thanks to [@DangerBlack](https://www.reddit.com/user/DangerBlack/) for his [research and contribution](https://www.reddit.com/r/privacy/comments/1rzccwr/comment/obqrm5i/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) on this important distinction.

 ## Works by freedom fighters (inc. those project who includes GURA):
 - https://agelesslinux.org/
 - https://doctorow.medium.com/